kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 {{?webtrans-h2=I-D.ietf-webtrans-http2}}).

-In order to eliminate the cost of these duplicated efforts to provide services on top of both protocols, this document specfies a polyfill that allows application protocols built on top of QUIC to run on bi-directional streams such as TCP or TLS.
+In order to eliminate the cost of these duplicated efforts to provide services on top of both protocols, this document specifies a polyfill that allows application protocols built on top of QUIC to run on bi-directional streams such as TCP or TLS.